dragonchain/dragonchain/docs/usage/permissioning.md

 be either allowed or denied for certain dragonchain operations via the Dragonchain api.

-In order to use these permissions, policy documents are given to api keys which determine which operations are allowed and forbidden.
+When using these permissions, policy documents on api keys which determine which operations are allowed and forbidden.

 ## Setting Permissions